jrhendrix/Roprokka/README.md

-# Report On PROkka
+# Report On PROKKA
 Add on to the bacterial annotation tool, [Prokka](https://github.com/tseemann/prokka).
-Ropro gathers and computes metrics on Prokka output and consolidates information in one convenient results file.
+Roprokka gathers and computes metrics on Prokka output and consolidates information in one convenient results file.
 Tool does not run Prokka or comment on the significance of results.

-## Introduction
+## About Roprokka
 Prokka is a bioinformatics tool for annotating bacterial, archaeal, and vial genome assemblies.
 Output files are generated that contain a lot of information, including the annotation list, annotation sequences (nucleic acid and amino acid), and assembly statistics (Seemann, 2014).
 The information can be time consuming to gather when there are many samples, but the standard output format of the Prokka software makes it a good candidate for an automated mining system.

+## Getting Started

+### Requirements
+* Prokka output.
+Before applying this tool, run [Prokka](https://github.com/tseemann/prokka).
+* pysam
+* blastn 2.10.1+
+* python 3.7+

+### Installation
+Roprokka is available on [PyPI](https://pypi.org/project/roprokka/) and can be installed using pip.

+`pip install roprokka`

+## Usage

+As input, this script takes a path to the directory of Prokka output.

+Example: `roprokka -b path/to/blastn -i input_directory -o ouput_directory`

-## Table of Contents
+## TL;DR

-Table of Contents
+Contents

 0. Run Prokka
 1. Record assembly stats